runthings-dev/runthings-taxonomy-template-selector/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Assign templates to categories and other taxonomies, just like page templates.
+Assign archive templates to categories, tags and other taxonomy terms.

 == Description ==

-Assign custom templates to categories and other taxonomies, similar to how WordPress page templates work.
+Assign custom archive templates to categories, tags and other taxonomy terms, similar to how WordPress page templates work.

 Template selection is automatically enabled for all public taxonomies.
-Edit any term to choose a custom template.
+Edit any term to choose a custom archive template.

 **Features:**